fuag15/redundant_web_pipe/README.md

   * Seperation of code into files based on function, area, or "class"
   * The benefits of coffee script
+  * Taking advantage of data attributes to play nicely with ajaxian sites

 And those who do not want to rely on: